DrFrasierCrane/Agent12/README.md

 Agent12
 =======

-This is a small text-based Python web game.
+This is a small text-based Python game.
 Enjoy!